Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 So we continue, assuming that our neural network only needs to learn/represent the mean of this conditional probability distribution.

-[^1]: See the others, they could be useful.

-[^2]: Ok, so it seems that there are multiple types of models in deep learning.
+[^1]: Ok, so it seems that there are multiple types of models in deep learning.
 I wonder what Perceptrons, CNNs and LSTSs are?

+[^2]: See the other perspectives from the article later, they could be useful.

 [^3]: What the hell is Gaussian noise?